github1001/repoPlayframework/README.md

 # Under development

+Using the play framework, project aims to develop a product checklists; an app for management and maintenance for utility by distributors or retail stores

 # Play Product app for Java

 To follow the steps in this tutorial, you will need the correct version of Java and a build tool.
 You can build Play projects with any Java build tool.
 Since sbt takes advantage of Play features such as auto-reload, the tutorial describes how to build the project with sbt.